 Before participating in the middle school athletic program, the athlete and his/her parent/guardian must sign a pledge sheet stating that they have read and agree to follow the policies and procedures outlined below.
 Parents/Guardians must also sign a permission to participate form, and an insurance certification.
 Athletes must have a WIAA physical card on file, and a participation fee paid to the office before the student can attend practice.
-A \$40.00 athletic fee is charged for each sport the student chooses to participate in.
+An athletic fee is charged for each sport the student chooses to participate in.

 We are most anxious to have the parents/guardians of our athletes not only know the rules and regulations governing their son's/daughter's participation, but also to approve of these rules and regulations.
-To make this phase of the athlete's education more meaningful, we ask that parents/guardians affix their signature, along with the student athlete, to the athletic pledge card and return it to the middle school office.
+To make this phase of the athlete's education more meaningful, we ask that parents/guardians provide their electronic signature, along with the student athlete, to the athletic pledge which is now done online at fortathletics.com.